 4 Hill of Three Crosses

-Monument of Three Crosses is perfectly visible from the Vilnius Cathedral Square.
-Thus, it’s quite typical that Hill of Three Crosses is marked in the travelers map as one of the goals in what to see in Vilnius trip plan.
-However, this hill isn’t only a wonderful viewpoint but it’s also has an interesting history.
-According to the archaeological research, the monument of Three Crosses is dedicated to the Franciscan monks who were murdered by pagans in XIV century.
-However, only a few visitors know this history about monument of Three Crosses.
-Mostly travelers visit this place because of really fascinating Vilnius panorama and alluring environment.
+The monument of Three Crosses is perfectly visible from the Vilnius Cathedral Square.
+Thus, it’s quite typical that Hill of Three Crosses is marked in the traveler’s map as one of the goals in what to see in Vilnius trip plan.
+However, this hill isn’t only a wonderful viewpoint but it also has an interesting history.
+According to archaeological research, the monument of Three Crosses is dedicated to the Franciscan monks who were murdered by pagans in the XIV century.
+However, only a few visitors know this history about the monument of Three Crosses.
+Mostly travelers visit this place because of the really fascinating Vilnius panorama and alluring environment.

 5 Miracle Tile

 While traveling in Vilnius many unpredictable things might surprise you.
 One of them is a ‘Miracle Tile’.
 From the first point of view, it is not different from other tiles in Cathedral Square paving.
 However, from a closer look, you’ll discover its uniqueness.
 During the years the note ‘Stebuklas’ has gained a symbolic meaning of hope.
 Therefore, everyone who is looking for places to visit in Vilnius should find ‘the magical’ tile and make a wish.
 It’s believed that wishes come true!

 The plan of what to see in Vilnius for architecture lovers should start with St. Anne’s Church.
 It’s an amazing masterwork of architecture.
 The church was built more than 500 years ago during the Gothic epoch.
 In Lithuania, it’s known as one of the best examples of Gothic architecture.
 Each year dozen of travelers from abroad and the distance parts of the country are visiting St. Anne’s Church.
 Well worth a visit.